 Retirement means that there won’t be that monthly salary, and hence a source of regular income anymore.
 It also means little or no work to do, and no way to kill the new-found free time.
 There was a time when there were enough family engagements to keep you engaged even post-retirement.
 And finances were rather sorted with lesser expenses, pensions and some permanent sources of income.
 Yes, referring to the ‘good old times’.

-Now that the ‘old times’ are over and we have adapted to new and modern ways of life, the trend of ‘post-retirement employment’ is catching up fast and has become the ned of the hour.
-A number of factors, including dwindling finances and lack of engagement can lead one towards looking for a post-retirement job.
+Now that the ‘old times’ are over and we have adapted to new and modern ways of life, the trend of post-retirement job search is catching up fast and has become the ned of the hour.
+Several factors, including dwindling finances and lack of engagement, can lead one towards looking for a post-retirement job.

 However, finding a job post-retirement can be a tough job in a country like India which is bustling with youthful energy, and a looming employment crisis already.
-In this post, we discuss the various challenges one faces in finding post-retirement employment, and go on to share the right positive approach, and a few tips and tricks towards starting a new job even after the age of 60!
+In this post, we discuss the various challenges one faces during the post-retirement job search, and go on to share the right positive approach and a few tips and tricks towards starting a new job even after the age of 60!

 Are you ready for it?
 Let’s go!